Planning a beach wedding

 An updo or a slicked bun will help negate some of the potential issues and look elegant right through to the reception.
 If you want to keep it loose, consider a luxe headband or a half-up/half-down style to keep any airborne tendrils off your face.

-8. Keep everyone comfortable
+8. Keep Everyone Comfortable

 destination wedding guest list